solid/process/README.md

 Panels may request to have a repository created within the [Solid Github Organization](https://github.com/solid).
 These requests should be made by submitting an issue to [solid/process](https://github.com/solid/process).
 The request should include the proposed name of the repository, and how it will be used.
 Any editor may reject a proposed name and request an alternative.
 All panel members will receive [_Maintain Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the panel repository, unless it is subject to editorial review, which would require that it employ a [different permission structure](#repositories).
 Panel repositories that are inactive for more than six months may be archived by Solid Administrators.

 Panels may request to have a gitter channel created within the [Solid Gitter Organization](https://gitter.im/solid).
 These requests should be made by submitting an issue to [solid/process](https://github.com/solid/process).

-## Stakeholders

-Stakeholders are those affected by normative changes to the [Solid Specification](https://github.com/solid/specification).
-There are two types of Stakeholders; [Solid Users](#solid-users) and [Solid Implementers](#solid-implementers).
-It is important to consider them both when proposing changes, and adhering to the W3C [priority of constituencies](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies) is encouraged.
-A Stakeholder may be both a user and an implementer.

-Stakeholders who have opted to identify themselves publicly are listed at [stakeholders.md](stakeholders.md).
-Anyone may decide to identify themselves publicly as a Solid Stakeholder, but it is not mandatory.
-Identified stakeholders may be consulted for feedback as part of the editorial process.

-### Solid Users

-Solid Users are individuals, companies, or organizations who access data stored in a Solid Pod.

-### Implementers
-Solid Implementers are companies or organizations who are implementing the [Solid Specification](https://github.com/solid/specification).
-A Solid Implementer may be any combination of Identity Provider, Pod Provider, and Application Provider.

 ## How to Make Changes